 Enter the amount included in federal taxable income pursuant to the provisions of Section 78 of the Internal Revenue Code and 80% of dividends from corporations incorporated outside of the United States or the District of Columbia which are included in federal taxable income.
 Enclose a schedule to support the amount shown.

 LINE 9-OTHER SUBTRACTIONS FROM FEDERAL TAXABLE INCOME.
 Enter on line 9, a total of the following subtractions from your federal taxable income (schedule required):

 - Refunds or Credits.
 Any refund or credit for overpayment of taxes on or measured by income or fees or payments in lieu of income taxes imposed by this state, or any taxing jurisdiction, to the extent included in federal taxable income. - Jobs and WIN Tax Credit.
 Amount of federal targeted jobs and WIN credit. - Kansas Venture Capital, Inc. Dividends.
 Dividend income received as a result of investing in stock issued by Kansas Venture Capital, Inc. - Electrical Generation Revenue Bonds.
 Gain from the sale of Electrical Generation Revenue Bonds that was included in your federal taxable income. - Learning Quest Education Savings Program.
 Amount of contributions deposited in the Learning Quest Education Savings Program or from a qualified 529 tuition program established by another state, to a maximum of \$3,000 per student (beneficiary). - Sale of Kansas Turnpike Bonds.
-Gain from the sale of Kansas Turnpike Bonds that was included in your federal taxable income. - Qualified Long-Term Care Insurance Contracts.
-Amount not exceeding \$1000 per contract, per taxpayer, of the premium costs paid for qualified long-term care insurance contracts as defined by Public Law 104-191, section 7702B paragraph (b). - Amortization-Energy Credits.
-Amount of amortization deduction allowed relating to Schedule K-73, K-77, K-79, K-82 or K-83, and amount of amortization deduction allowed for carbon dioxide capture, sequestration or utilization machinery and equipment, or waste heat utilization system property.
+Gain from the sale of Kansas Turnpike Bonds that was included in your federal taxable income. - Amortization-Energy Credits.
+Carry forward amount of amortization deduction allowed relating to Schedule K-73, K-77, K-79, K-82 or K-83, and amount of amortization deduction allowed for carbon dioxide capture, sequestration or utilization machinery and equipment, or waste heat utilization system property.
 (55% of the amortization costs may be subtracted in the first year and 5% may be subtracted for each of the succeeding 9 years.)